-Ornithology 2 Summary (Fall 2013)
+Ornithology 2 Summary (Spring 2014)

 If you miss a class, please check this page and study the listed topics in your field guide.
 Click here for last semester's calendar.

 Note: Please park in the Hayes Street Parking lot.
 All spaces are available except disabled and reserved drop off for the child care center.
 If the lot is full and you park in the Grove Street lot you will likely get a parking ticket unless you display the temporary parking passes which have been emailed to all registered students.
 These passes must be stamped by the John Adams office!